i-am-leslie/Leslie-s-Portfolio/src/README.md

 ● Vercel to continuously build and deploy the application ● Prettier to make my code look pretty ● React icons a library to add good looking icons
 I will be making more changes and improving the website from time to time so be sure to keep looking out

+Yet to implement
+The next updates coming to this project would be integrating react-router and adding the route to see some few projects i have worked on